 Wales Arts Review brings you part one of Nerys Williams‘ captivating memorial lecture from the Estyn yn Ddistaw/ Holy Glimmers of Goodbyes: A Day of Reflection on the Poetry of War and Peace in Wales organised by Literature Wales and held at the National Assembly for Wales in February of this year.
 Williams examines how Welsh and American war poetry represents conflict, space, and ideas of home, and reaches from World War One to the conflicts in Iraq and Afghanistan.
+This article features the famous Welsh poet Hedd Wyn who died at war before being able to accept his Eisteddfod Award.

 But to begin, I want to begin to offer a perspective on that more intractable question, where might war be found, and its impact on our everyday landscape, by turning to visual art from West Wales.
 Osi Rhys Osmond’s late paintings offer a complex negotiating of how ideas of home are inscribed by war.
-A series entitled Hawk and Helicopter (2011) show us how the aerial space of Carmarthen Bay is inhabited by Chinook helicopters.
-In Osmond’s paintings hawks and sea birds share the sky with military hardware.
-The catalogue for the original exhibition at Swansea’s Mission Gallery, describes the series of paintings as ‘an account by drawing, painting and text of the artist’s experiences, thoughts and observations’ which was created ‘while watching and painting the sunset from a high point facing south west, overlooking Carmarthen Bay.’
+A series entitled Hawk and Helicopter (2011) shows us how the aerial space of Carmarthen Bay is inhabited by Chinook helicopters.
+In Osmond’s paintings, hawks and sea birds share the sky with military hardware.
+The catalogue for the original exhibition at Swansea’s Mission Gallery describes the series of paintings as ‘an account by drawing, painting and text of the artist’s experiences, thoughts and observations’ which was created ‘while watching and painting the sunset from a high point facing south-west, overlooking Carmarthen Bay.’
 The exhibition notes remind us that the Bay is ‘designated as a Special Area of Conservation, as well as housing a military testing ground on its estuary edge.’

 One of the most startling of the series is Osmond’s ‘Chinook’ painting.
 This work depicts a low-lying sun and a seascape which is overwhelmed by a graphic rendition of a precariously tilted military helicopter.
 The helicopter’s flight pattern is placed in parallel with a seabird’s.
-Following Osmond’s death the painting was presented as a gift from the people of Wales, to the Flemish Parliament at the Senedd Cardiff, on November 16th 2017.
+Following Osmond’s death, the painting was presented as a gift from the people of Wales, to the Flemish Parliament at the Senedd Cardiff, on November 16th 2017.
 In his notes for the original exhibition, Osmond evocatively described the processes of mediating a landscape that is intruded upon by the activity of the MOD operations from Pendine and Aberporth.
 Capturing the wildlife of Carmarthen Bay on canvas required intense observation.
 Periods of meditation were routinely disrupted by the military test runs in the sky:

 Vast flocks of wading birds, migrants and residents congregate, roost, feed, preen, hunt and breed.
 Foxes prowl shorelines and rabbits tumble in cliff top warrens.
 Mad hares strut high fields.
 Cormorants guano their red roosting rocks a rancid pink.
 Ravens clank and tumble, blackly.
 The rivers pour down as the moon drawn tide ebbs and flows.
 This is the normality of the place.
 Occasionally, this is disturbed by unexpected sights and strange sounds, for here hawks hunt and sometimes helicopters hover; peregrine falcons and Chinooks appear and disappear, fly, rise, descend, hunt, patrol, attack and retreat.
 The sudden raucous voice of the Chinook bruises the sky, assaults hearing, the blade’s violent clatter shatters the clear estuarine light.